bcgsc/abyss/RResolver/btllib/README.md

 Python and Java
 ---
 - Dependencies
-  * GCC 4.8.1+ or Clang 3.3.0+ with OpenMP
+  * GCC 5+ or Clang 4+ with OpenMP
   * Python 3.5+
-  * Meson and Ninja Python3 packages (optional - if they are missing, they will be automatically downloaded to a temporary directory)
+  * Meson and Ninja Python3 packages, and CMake (optional -- if they are missing, they will be automatically downloaded to a temporary directory)
 - Copy the root `btllib` directory into your project
-- Run `btllib/compile`
+- Run `btllib/compile-wrappers`
 - The wrappers correspond one-to-one with C++ code so any functions and classes can be used under the same name.
+The only exception are nested classes which are prefixed with outer class name (e.g. `btllib::SeqReader::Flag` in C++ versus `btllib.SeqReaderFlag` in Python).
 - Python
   * Use Python's `sys.path.append()` to include `btllib/python` directory
   * Include the library with `import btllib`